 When editing darker skin tones in Lightroom, I generally apply my favorite preset first, then set my white balance and adjust exposure.

-If your skin tones follow the rules above, you will know your skin tone color is within its proper range.
+If your skin tones follow the rules above, you will know your colors are within their acceptable range.

-Even after making the above adjustments, you may still notice that a certain color is showing too prominently on the skin.
+Even after making the above adjustments, you may still notice that a particular color is showing too prominently on the skin.
 The HSL (Hue, Saturation, Luminance)/Color Panel can help you to correct this.

 Hue controls the color tone in an image.
-For instance, hue can adjust whether your green values are more on the yellow side of green or the blue side of green.
+For instance, hue can control whether your green values are more on the yellow or blue side of green.
 Hue can also control whether the orange tones lean more toward red or yellow.

-Lowering the saturation of the orange tones slightly may help eliminate a color cast from appearing on skin.
+Lowering the saturation of the orange tones slightly may help eliminate an orange color cast from appearing on a subject's skin.
 Be aware that orange is made up of red AND yellow, so those sliders may need to be adjusted as well.

-Also, keep in mind that any adjustments to the saturation sliders should be very small in order to prevent the skin from looking gray and lifeless.
+Also, keep in mind that any adjustments to the saturation sliders should be minimal to prevent the skin from looking gray and lifeless.

 Luminance controls how light or dark a color appears in an image.
 For example: